PikachuPenial/Titanmod/README.md

 Almost every aspect of Titanmod is configurable.
 Not only does it boast a wide array of settings for players to change at will, but Titanmod also comes with a config file, allowing server operators to change the experience to their liking.

-*Thank you to everyone who have created content, playtested, found bugs, or simply those who have taken the time out of their day to check out my passion project, I love you guys <3*

 # Credits:
 > Maps